| | | |

 • Slowly start adding the cheese, stirring, and adding the cheese until it's all been incorporated.

-• Add the chicken, sausage, and pasta back into the skillet.
-Toss to coat everything and allow to heat on medium-low for 2-3 more minutes so those flavors can marry together.
+• Gently fold the pasta into the skillet.
+Toss to coat, and heat on medium low for 2-3 minutes so those flavors can marry together.

 • Remove from heat and serve immediately with fresh parmesan and parsley!
 Enjoy!